AdobeStock_454502476-2

 The security teams we talk to typically have a wish list of around 30 data sources they would onboard if they had the resources.
 The most common ones are VPC flow logs, DNS, web requests, cloud data, and other high-volume sources that are easy to hide exploits.
 If you have an incident, you need access to these sources to really understand what happened and trace attacks.

-Embrace a Zero Trust Architecture
+Embrace a Zero Trust architecture

-Zero trust is all about tying together your data from every system — everything from HR, security, IT, and even your physical security systems.
+Zero Trust is all about tying together your data from every system — everything from HR, security, IT, and even your physical security systems.
 Exclusion by default is one of the core tenets, so from a prevention perspective, all this data is important.

 Collecting everything enables you to make smarter decisions about access because you can ask more intelligent questions beyond, “Is this person inside or outside the firewall” or “Do they have access to this application/system?”

-With a zero-trust framework, you can dig deeper to find the answers to more complex questions about typical behavior.
+With a Zero Trust framework, you can dig deeper to find the answers to more complex questions about typical behavior.
 Does this user typically use this resource at this time?
 Do they have a good reason to use it?
 Have they used it before?
 Do they usually use these services together?
 These types of insights require input from all possible systems.

-CrowdStream: Combining the Power of Cribl and Crowdstrike
+Combining the power of Cribl and Crowdstrike

 We offer free training, certifications, and a free tier across our products.
 Our community Slack features Cribl engineers, partners, and customers who can answer your questions as you get started and continue to build and evolve.
 We also offer a variety of hands-on Sandboxes for those interested in how companies globally leverage our products for their data challenges.